click on the menu below to navigate this site

 Tuesday, August 1, 2017

-Just before our day ended we visited the glorious Cliffs of Moher.
-The place was overflowing with tourists, but it was worth battling the throng to experience this wonderful place.
+Our day ended at the Cliffs of Moher, overflowing with tourists but worth the crowds to experience this glorious place.

 BACK TO TOP